 Parks

-In the beginning, Mayme Shaddock Park was just an acre of land located at the corner of what is now Park Street and Second Avenue.
+Mayme Shaddock Park began as an unimproved acre of land located at the corner of what is now Park Street and Second Avenue.
 With an abundance of underbrush, the lot looked more like an overgrown forest than a place to picnic and play.

-Through the dedicated work of many volunteers and contributors, the Park now contains a covered Picnic/Kitchen Area with benches, eight barbecues, kitchen table area, swing sets, horse shoe pits, a sand filled volleyball court, asphalt walking trails and restrooms.
+Through the dedicated work of many volunteers and contributors, the Park now contains a covered Picnic/Kitchen Area with benches, six (6) barbecues, kitchen table area, swing sets, a sand filled volleyball court, asphalt walking trails and restrooms.
 Volunteers also added plants and shrubbery and a Rose Garden was established.

 Robert Cook Day Park was established on property donated by the Cook family in 2002, on the West side of town, between Grand Avenue and 2nd Place.
 It contains a basketball Court and a swing set.